dylanbeaudette/2015-DSM-Madion/hz-prob-presentation/presentation.md

   - explain "lumpers vs splitters"

   - I would put even more emphasis on the first slide that morphological description has a lot to do w/ the observer (*in its larger sense*): not only to draw boundaries and qualify an hz, but also in where the pit hyas been dug (horizontal variations)
-"morphology is in the eye of the beholder" which makes a strong point for NOT picking one actual profile in particular, but rather hope the "white noise" will level itself out if we aggregate over a collection of N profiles
+  - "morphology is in the eye of the beholder" which makes a strong point for NOT picking one actual profile in particular, but rather hope the "white noise" will level itself out if we aggregate over a collection of N profiles
-  - is it "Aggregation over generalized horizon labels" or "Aggregation OF generalized horizon labels"
+  - is it "Aggregation over generalized horizon labels" or "Aggregation OF generalized horizon labels" (over)

   - I would say a short word about PO-logistic regression model, eg you start with the empirical stuf, show the result (which usually has "steps") then from there you say we can generalise using a model of this empirical aggregation (rather than doing these in pararllel)

-  - I'd add a quick word about Brier scores and our friend Shannon too